Not-ISellStuff/Not-ISellStuff/README.md

 # 👋 About Me:
-14 Years Old<br><br>Learning about Operating System Internals and Web Penetration.
+Learning about Operating System Internals and Web Penetration.

 # 💻 Tech Stack: